 The importance of diversity in STEMM

-As part of Black History Month 2018, Imperial invited Chi Onwurah MP, chair of the All-Party Parliamentary Group on Diversity and Inclusion in STEM.
+As part of BHM 2018, Imperial invited Chi Onwurah MP, chair of the All-Party Parliamentary Group on Diversity and Inclusion in STEM.

-Chi reflects on her own experiences of studying and working in STEM and what universities need to do.
-She also talks about the importance of diversity as an economic imperative and focuses on the need for systematic change.
+Chi reflected on her own experiences of studying and working in STEM and what universities need to do.
+She also talked about the importance of diversity as an economic imperative and focuses on the need for systematic change.